 TopGrip HD vs. Venom Steel: Which Glove Offers the Best Value for Your Needs?

-TopGrip HD is a 7-mil, medical-grade nitrile glove that is food-safe, fentanyl resistant, chemo drug rated, and made in a WRAP-certified facility.
+TopGrip HD is a 7-mil, medical-grade nitrile glove that is food-safe, chemo drug rated, made in a WRAP-certified facility, and meets ASTM standards D6319 and D6978.

 Venom Steel is a 6-mil industrial-grade glove designed for broad shop and consumer tasks.